CrystalFerrai/UeSaveConverter/readme.md

 You will need to have the .NET Runtime 8.0 x64 installed.
 You can find the latest .NET 8 downloads [here](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).
 Look for ".NET Runtime" or ".NET Desktop Runtime" (which includes .NET Runtime).
 Download and install the x64 version for your OS.

-**For older releases prioer to version 1.2**, you will need to have the .NET Runtime 6.0 x64 installed (instead of .NET 8.0).
+**Prior to version 1.2**, you will need to have the .NET Runtime 6.0 x64 installed (instead of .NET 8.0).
 You can find the latest .NET 6 downloads [here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
 Look for ".NET Runtime" or ".NET Desktop Runtime" (which includes .NET Runtime).
 Download and install the x64 version for your OS.

 ## How to Use